 Lenders look for co-signers with financial stability.
 Your co-signer should have a steady job -- or plenty of assets -- and the financial ability to repay the loan if you default.
 Lenders examine the credit history of the co-signer, looking for late payments, unpaid or settled accounts, repossessions, bankruptcies or other credit flaws.

 Caveats to Co-Signing

-An auto loan cosigner is held responsible for the loan and late payments if the primary borrower defaults or makes late payments.
+An auto loan co-signer is held responsible for the loan and late payments if the primary borrower defaults or makes late payments.
 Lenders can attempt to collect late payments, penalties or the entire balance from a co-signer.
-In some instances, co-signers can request that the lender include a clause in the loan documents that excludes them from responsibility of paying court costs, late charges or attorney fees.
+In some instances, co-signers can request that the lender include a clause in the loan documents that excludes them from the responsibility of paying court costs, late charges or attorney fees.
 Otherwise, they may be liable for these fees, too.

 Co-signers should also be aware that if the primary borrower defaults, it will affect their credit -- co-signers may have trouble acquiring new loans of their own if their credit is damaged by the borrower's failure to pay.
 Even if the primary borrower pays, by tying up his own credit, a co-signer might have difficulty obtaining a new loan for himself, should he need one.
 This means not only will nonpayment hurt your credit, you could lose a valuable friend in the process.